-- By going to CU Service Centers website and using the zip code of your location, or by downloading the "BranchFinder" App on your smartphone and clicking the CO-OP Shared Branching icon.
+- By going to the CO-OP Shared Branching website and using the zip code of your location, or by using the CSE App on your smartphone and clicking the CO-OP Shared Branching icon.

 To take advantage of this service, when you enter a shared branch you only need to bring:

 - CSE Federal Credit Union in Canton, Ohio

 - A valid government-issued photo identification - i.e., State Driver's License, U.S. Passport, etc.